 This is especially true if you are an athlete or in any kind of training or exercise regime when your body’s nutrient requirements will be higher.
 Always be sure to eat good amounts of the foods on the above list with every meal.

-As a guide most people need between 1 and 2 grams of protein per KG of body weight, depending on their lifestyle.
-You may very well need a protein supplement to meet these requirements and there are some fantastic plant protein formulations available now.
+As a guide, most people need between 1 and 2 grams of protein per KG of body weight depending on their lifestyle.
+You may very well need a protein supplement to meet these requirements, and there are some fantastic plant protein formulations available these days lucky for us.
 Sometimes it’s good to go for a ‘blend’ of different plant proteins as this will ensure a well rounded amino acid profile.

-You should also be aware of proper food combining as some (but not all) plant proteins do not have the complete amino acid profile like animal sources do.
-However, they do hold much greater benefits in other respects such as:-
+You should also be aware of protein powder combining (especially with amino acids, which is why it’s good to go for the blends) as some plant proteins do not have the complete amino acid profile like animal sources do.
+However, a plant based diet does hold much greater benefits over animal in other respects such as:-

 - Less congestion in general, i.e. chest and sinus.